 These 3W LED strip lights by Lighting Direct can be installed without the need for an electrician.

-12. Make a feature of a splashback with kitchen lighting
+12. Make a feature of a splashback

+A piece of top kitchen lighting advice?
+Put the focus on the room’s best features.
 The gorgeous splashback is a highlight of this kitchen, and downlights make it shine much more brilliantly than it would in daylight alone, showing off the texture, too.

-13. Get on trend with dark kitchen task lighting
+13. Get on-trend with dark kitchen task lighting

 These matching industrial style pendant lights make this kitchen space pop.
 The placement is ideal to illuminate the kitchen island when in use and the choice of off-white shades really complements the rest of the decor.